Filling Asphalt Cracks using rubberized Asphalt Crack Filler

 Please refer to our Crack Material Calculator to determine how much crack filler to purchase.

 Pour the asphalt crack filler into the crack and immediately smooth the crack using the squeegee.
-A second application may be necessary if the crack filler settles into the crack and you may need to pre-fill the crack with sand to 1/2" below the pavement surface prior to applying the crack filler.
+A second application may be necessary if the crack filler settles into the crack and you may need to pre-fill the crack with sand up-to 1/2" below the pavement surface prior to applying the crack filler.